30 Surprising Habits That Make You Age Quicker

-The secret to effortless aging is quitting these things.
+The secret to effortless aging is quitting these bad behaviors.

 Those worried about living healthier often start by eating healthier.
-But jumping on the latest fad diet can have the exact opposite result, especially since a diet that involves serious changes to your eating habits usually doesn't stick—and often just leads to the next fad diet.“Yo-yo dieting can contribute to a loss of fat-free mass (muscle and bone) long-term,” explains Milne, pointing to a 2011 study published in The American Journal of Clinical Nutrition.
+But jumping on the latest fad diet can have the exact opposite result, especially since a diet that involves serious changes to your eating habits usually doesn't stick—and often just leads to the next fad diet.

 No, this doesn't have anything to do with the chemicals that can leach off of plastic bottles (though that's something to consider, too).
 According to Anthony Youn, MD, a holistic beauty specialist and author of The Age Fix: A Leading Plastic Surgeon Reveals How to Really Look 10 Years Younger, drinking regularly from water bottles can cause wrinkles.